JZamora1108/Portfolio/README.md

 *hotel recommendations*
 The goal of this project is to be able to take information and appropriately aggregate the data to give a recommendation.
 You could sum the project up in three steps.
 Step 1 is to narrow down by location and hotel who is booking a hotel versus who is simply looking at hotels.
 The next step is to create a cross reference between the number of clicks and the number of actual bookings to give a weighted average for booking to clicks.
 The final step is to bring the data in and start to train the csv files into a machine learning model.

+*Super Bowl*
+This project delves into a lot of EDA showing how to differentiate data points.

+*Bank Fraud*
+This project uses a structured data set to create a K cluster machine learning model to predict what bank activities are likely to have fradulent activity.

 # Contact
 Feel free to contact me at my email address j.zamora1108@gmail.com for any questions!